blutui/dev.blutui.com/src/pages/docs/canvas/getting-started/expressions.md

 {% if not (post.status is constant('Post::PUBLISHED')) %}
 ```

-Go to the [tests](/docs/canvas/tests) page to learn more about the built-in tests.

 ## Other operators

 The following operators don't fit into any of the other categories: